harrisonfloam/deep-trading-algorithm/README.md

 Work in progress.

-Python project that explores deep learning methods for financial forecasting and trading.
+A Python project that explores deep learning methods for financial forecasting and trading.

 ## Outline